prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 ### Tokens

-A token is an ad impression scaled to overcome delivery obstacles.
+A `token` is an ad impression scaled up to overcome delivery obstacles.

 When Prebid Server (PBS) sends a PG line item to the ad server, it might be chosen to win, or maybe not.
-In any case, the act of sending a line item to the ad server causes PBS to create a "cool down" period for that line item.
+In either case, the act of sending a line item to the ad server causes PBS to create a "cool down" period for that line item.
 This is what pacing is all about -- making sure that delivery of the daily impression goal doesn't complete 20 minutes after midnight.
 PG delivery needs to be spread through the day, through the hour, and through each 5-minute period.

 If we could guarantee that the ad server would choose the PG line item to win every time, we wouldn't need tokens...
 PG could just use impressions.
 But that's not the case.
-There are many reasons why a candidate PG line item might not end up getting a final certified ad impression:
+There are several reasons why a candidate PG line item might not end up getting a final certified ad impression:
 - competing line items in the ad server
 - competing PG line items from another vendor
 - user leaves the page before ad render
 - the impression may be discounted as non-human traffic

-Basically, the pacing algorithm is working in a "noisy" environment.
-Not only are there many things that can get in the way of delivering a certified an ad impression, conditions can change rapidly, e.g. competing line items may start or stop, or the DSP may change it's bidding pattern.
+Basically, the pacing algorithms are working in a "noisy" environment.
+Not only are there many things that can get in the way of delivering a certified an ad impression, conditions can change rapidly, e.g. competing line items may start or stop, or the DSP may change its bidding pattern.

 So a "token" is Prebid PG's way of dealing with noise in the system.
-Instead of being satifisfied with offering a PG line item to the ad server and assuming that it will become a certified impression, PG operates in tokens instead, knowing that some of those opportunities to serve won't materialize.
+Instead of being satifisfied with offering a PG line item to the ad server and assuming that it will become a certified impression, PG operates in tokens instead, knowing that some of those opportunities won't materialize.
 You can think of it in terms of this basic formula:

 ```
-TokensToSpend = ImpressionsNeeded * Noise
+Tokens = ImpressionsNeeded * Noise
 ```

-Where the noise factor is how many tokens it's currently taking to get an ad impression through the gauntlet of challenges.
-Determining this noise factor is part of what the pacing algorithm needs to do -- adjusting it in real time as needed.
+Where the "noise" factor is how many tokens it's currently taking to get an ad impression through the gauntlet of challenges.
+Determining this noise factor is part of what the pacing algorithm needs to do -- adjusting it in real time as needed. e.g. if it's been taking 2 trips to the ad server to get a "bid won", the noise factor is 2, so in a plan that requires 50 impressions, there would be 100 tokens.
+You might wonder "why doesn't Prebid Server just take care of this?"
+Because Prebid Server is stateless... useful statistics are forwarded from hundreds of front-end servers and it's the job of the backend servers to aggregate and use that data.

 Of course noise could be infinite.
 For example, if there's a 'roadblock' ad in the ad server, it's possible that a PG line item will just stop delivering